 Your business may be facing tax payment difficulties for the first time.
-We will work with you to resolve these difficulties.
+If so, Revenue will work with you to resolve these difficulties.

 You are advised to pay your tax liabilities when it is possible to do so.
-However, Revenue recognises businesses may be negatively affected by the COVID-19 pandemic and experiencing tax payment difficulties.
-We have in place the following arrangements for these businesses.
+Revenue recognises that businesses may be experiencing tax payment difficulties due to the COVID-19 pandemic and the energy cost crisis.

-Revenue recognises that some businesses in addition to tax debt, businesses face the challenge of:
+Revenue recognises that some businesses, in addition to tax debt, face the challenge of:

 - paying their ongoing tax liabilities as they arise after they reopen

-- pay their trade and other non-Revenue creditors
+- paying their trade and other non-Revenue creditors

 - completing any necessary restructuring to deal with new trading arrangements.

 The Government has legislated to allow for tax debt associated with the COVID-19 crisis to be ‘warehoused’.
 You can find more information about debt warehousing in the 'Starting and running a business' section.